Jump to Navigation Menu

 I build websites

 My name is Jeff Bridgforth.
-I am a ‘front of the front-end developer’ for LGND, which is just a fancy way of saying that I build websites created by our design team.
+I am a ‘front of the front-end developer’, which is just a fancy way of saying that I build websites created by designers.

-Webcraftsman is not just my Twitter moniker.
+Webcraftsman is not just my online handle.
 It describes me to a “t.”
 I put my heart and soul into every design I code.
 My craftsmanship is embodied in my style, dedication, and attention to detail.

 You can contact me at webcraftsman@jeffbridgforth.com